 Winnipeg Jets (8) at Detroit Red Wings (10) — Nov.
 25, 1987

 This was a showdown that featured plenty of familiar names.
 The two teams combined for eight goals in the first two frames.
-But floodgates opened in the third period, with the Red Wings scoring six straight goals, at one point, to take a 9-6 lead over the Jets.
-Six players finished with three points for the Red Wings, including Adam Oates and Gerard Gallant, who’s the current coach of the Vegas Golden Knights.
+But the floodgates opened in the third period, with the Red Wings scoring six straight goals, at one point, to take a 9-6 lead over the Jets.
+Five players finished with three points for the Red Wings, including Adam Oates.
+Gerard Gallant, the former head coach of the Vegas Golden Knights, tallied a goal and assist for the Red Wings, as well.

 Although Paul Maclean, who you may remember from his stint as the Ottawa Senators’ head coach, had a hat trick and five points, that wasn’t enough to overcome the Red Wings’ scoring depth.
 NHL great Dale Hawerchuk finished the night with four assists for the Jets, while both teams combined for 50 penalty minutes.